ohler55/ox/README.md

  - Merged a fix by edanaher that allows special characters in attribute values

+ - Changed all comments to old C style to get code to compile with Ruby 2.0.0.

+ - Other changes to time handling for 2.0.0.

 ## <a name="description">Description</a>

 Optimized XML (Ox), as the name implies was written to provide speed optimized